Find Affordable College Courses

 72 Yearly Graduations

 University of Southern California comes in at #4 on our list of the most popular colleges offering bachelor's degrees in behavioral aspects of health.
 Roughly 46,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-For the 2020-2021 academic year, 72 bachelor's degrees were handed out to behavioral aspects of health majors at USC.
-About 72% of this group were women, and 63% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $66,640 per year, while in-state graduate students, on average, pay $66,640 per year.
+During the most recent year for which we have data, 72 people received their bachelor's degree in behavioral aspects of health from USC.
+About 77% of this group were women, and 77% were students from an underrepresented racial-ethnic group.

 #6